 Without coworkers at a set office space, we lose that community from our lifestyle.
 Studies say companionship and community can be as important to health as a good diet and exercise.

-Don’t miss out just because you are translating remotely.
-Become active in the translation community and find people who share your same love for language.
+Don’t miss out just because you are working remotely.
+Become active in a community and find people who share your same interests, passions, and hobbies.